 Bear Lake Fishing Report

 As the lake trout spawn winds down, the fish will begin feeding and jigging from boats for both lake trout and cutthroat trout should improve.
-Good spots to try are off the rockpile, 1st Point, 2nd Point and off the rockpiles just north of the Utah State Park Marina.
-Try from about 30-80’ and keep moving until you find active fish.
-Use a 1/2- to 1-ounce jig with a 4-6” tube, twister tail or swim bait tipped with a piece of cisco or other fish meat.
-Let the jig bounce right on the bottom and lifting up 12 to 18 inches.
+Good spots to try are off the "rock pile," First Point, Second Point and off the rock piles just north of the Utah State Park Marina.
+Try fishing water between 30-80 feet, and keep moving until you find active fish.
+Use a ½- to 1-ounce jig with a 4- to 6-inch tube, twister tail or swimbait tipped with a piece of cisco or other fish bait.
+Let the jig bounce right on the bottom, lifting it up about 12 to 18 inches and then dropping it back.
 Many of the strikes happen when the lure is falling back to the bottom, so pay attention to your line.
 If you notice the lure/line stops sinking, set the hook and hold on!

+Boat launching is available at the Utah State Park Marina, First Point and Rainbow Cove ramps.
+The Cisco Beach ramp is open, but four-wheel-drive vehicles are recommended if you launch there.
 Reminder: The trout limit is two fish.
-There is no longer a fin clip regulation for cutthroat trout so any cutthroat trout can be kept up to the two fish limit.
+There is no longer a fin clip regulation for cutthroat trout, so you can keep any cutthroat trout up to your two-fish limit.
 Lake trout take a long time to reach a large size.
 While large lake trout are legal to keep, many anglers are encouraging other anglers to release them.
-If you plan on releasing fish, try to land the fish quickly and then get the fish back into the water without any delays.
-You may consider using a “descending device” which allows you to decompress fish and release it into the deeper water.
+If you plan on releasing fish, try to land the fish quickly and then get it back into the water without any delays.
+You may want to consider using a 'descending device' that allows you to release fish into deeper, cooler water.